-Two Bendigo Health midwives are finalists in the WorkSafe Health and Safety Representative of the year award.
+Two Bendigo Health midwives have won the WorkSafe Health and Safety Representative of the year award.

 Sally Collier-Clarke and Sara Jorgensen became Health and Safety Representatives (HSRs) for Bendigo Health’s women’s ward in late 2017.

 They had concerns about stress levels, workloads and proposed staffing changes during night shift.